arcus/education_modules/git_history_of_project/git_history_of_project.md

 <div class = "options">
 If you have a repository with at least a few commits in it, such as the one created in the previous module in this series, you can use this module as a framework for exploring the history of that project.

-You can also clone any repository you find on [GitHub](https://github.com) using
+You can also clone any public repository you find on [GitHub](https://github.com) using

 ```
 git clone https://www.github.com/RepositoryOwner/RepositoryName